boazbk/tcs/lec_03a_computing_every_function.md

 ### Example: Computing Majority via NAND's

-Function definition allow us to express NAND programs much more cleanly and succinctly.
+Function definition allow us to express NAND-CIRC programs much more cleanly and succinctly.
 For example, because we can compute AND,OR, NOT using NANDs, we can compute the _Majority_ function as well.

 ```python
 def NOT(a): return NAND(a,a)